For technical details on variables, see:

 To transform the individual components into specific areas and the overall summary index, multiple categories were created.
 In the subnational index, Areas 1, 2, and 3 were equally weighted, and each of the components within each area was equally weighted.
 For example, the weight for Area 1 was 33.3%.
 Area 1 has three components, each of which received equal weight in calculating Area 1, or 11.1% in calculating the overall index.
 The all-government index adds the following:

-- one additional component to Area 1—1D: Government enterprises and investment (the country score for variable 1C in Economic Freedom of the World: 2015 Annual Report [EFW]);
+- one additional component to Area 1—1D: Government Investment (the country score for variable 1C in Economic Freedom of the World: 2022 Annual Report [EFW]);

 - one additional component to Area 2B—2Bii: Top marginal income and payroll tax rate (the country score for variable 1Dii in EFW);